rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ```

 The idea is to create an editor for a file at the given `path`.
 This editor
-provides two projections of this file (one with lines, and one as a string).
+provides two projections of this file (one with lines, and one with a string).
 But the idea is to edit a single file.
-The different projections can give
+The different projections give
 different views of the data structure, but the underlying data structure is the
 same.